Sardar Biglari

-Sardar Biglari (سردار بیگلری; born 1977) is an American entrepreneur who founded and serves as chairman and CEO of Biglari Holdings.
-He is also the chairman and CEO of Steak 'n Shake.
-Biglari is the founder, chairman and CEO of Biglari Capital, the general partner to The Lion Fund.
+Sardar Biglari (سردار بیگلری; born 1977) is an American entrepreneur who founded and serves as chairman and CEO of Biglari Holdings and as chairman and CEO of Steak 'n Shake.
+Biglari founded Biglari Capital and is the general partner to The Lion Fund.

 Early life

 Biglari was born in Iran in 1977, two years before the Iranian Revolution.
 His father, Brigadier General Biglari, served in the Imperial Iranian Armed Forces.
 Following the revolution, the family escaped Iran as refugees, and in 1984, settled in San Antonio, Texas.

 Career

 Early career

 At the age of 18, Biglari founded INTX.net, an Internet service provider, by raising $15,000.
 In 1999, with concerns about the tech bubble, he sold the company to Internet America.

 With the proceeds of the sale, Biglari started an investment partnership at the age of 22.
 The fund bought shares in restaurant companies, including Friendly Ice Cream and Western Sizzlin Corp., of which he became chairman and CEO in 2006.
 Friendly Ice Cream founder, S. Prestley Blake, found an ally in Biglari and he cashed out and profited when Friendly's was bought out by a private-equity firm.
-The case was covered by Harvard Business School Professors Fabrizio Ferri, V.G.
+The case was covered by Harvard Business School professors Fabrizio Ferri, V.G.
 Narayanan and James Weber.

 Biglari operates Biglari Holdings in San Antonio.